top of page

 What our clients are saying

 "Being able to book in appointments that work around my schedule has been incredible.
-Speaking to Rob has had the most positive impact on my mental wellbeing given the isolation I experienced in 2020."
+Speaking to my psychologist has had the most positive impact on my mental wellbeing given the isolation I experienced in 2020."

 "The fact I was able to get medicare rebate on my sessions made the whole process so much easier.
 I've already recommended Online Psychologists Australia to a few friends that have been struggling lately.